National Poetry Library : London

 The exhibition ran from 6 May 2014 to 6 July 2014

 As part of the exhibition, a special view Camarade event was be held on May Tuesday 20th.
 As well as a quick introduction to the exhibition itself, around a half dozen pairs of poets, some of the most memorable from previous incarnations of Camarade, read original collaborations, including James Byrne & Sandeep Parmar, James Davies & Philip Terry, Sam Riviere & Joe Dunthorne.

-The brilliant photographer Alexander Kell joined me as I visited the Poetry in Collaboration exhibited I've curated over the last two months at the Saison Poetry Library with Chris McCabe just before it closes.
+The exhibition closes - The brilliant photographer Alexander Kell joined me as I visited the Poetry in Collaboration exhibited I've curated over the last two months at the Saison Poetry Library with Chris McCabe just before it closes.
 Im very proud of the exhibition, its carefully chosen, beautifully presented and easy on the eye.
 Its been a pleasure working with Chris too, and to have had so many people see the work is a wonderful thing, it's the premiere place to have a show like this in London.
 Hopefully not the last time Ill get to work with the library and its amazing collection

 Special Edition : Translation Games 5th March 2014

 http://translationgames.net/output/p-o-w/295-2/ curated by Ricarda Vidal and Jenny Chamarette This Translation Game was conceived specifically for the Special Edition series at the Saison Poetry Library, Southbank Centre.
 Its results were presented on the evening of 5th March 2014 at the Library.
 A note from my live commission below, click here for a German translation with some concrete touches

 HELLO.
 DON’T TURN AROUND.
 IM DEFORMED.
 LEAVE ME ALONE.
 IM THE POET TROLL IN THE CORNER.

 THANKS FOR THE MONEY QUEEN MARY.
 I NEED IT.